 We like to have a water bottle with us whenever we explore a city.
 The tap water in Perth is safe to drink, so use a refillable water bottle – like this collapsible water bottle, which is perfect for travelers!
 You’ll also want to be sure to have a great day bag to organize all your everyday travel essentials.

 Make sure to bring a camera with you for your Perth sightseeing tour!
 We use a DSLR camera, which we love but can sometimes be too bulky.
 For capturing city sights, we also use a slim and lightweight Canon Powershot, which takes great pictures!

 When city sightseeing Perth, it’s a good idea to carry an actual paper map (like this one on Amazon!) and guidebook.
 While we do provide links to online maps, free WiFi isn’t always reliable and phone batteries can die – so it’s good to have a paper map as a back-up.
 (Alternatively, a portable phone charger and Global WiFi device might work, too!)

 Whenever traveling, Travel Insurance is essential!
 While it is unlikely you will endure injury on our free walking tour of Perth, Australia, why risk it?
 Check rates and coverage for your trip on World Nomads.

-Self-Guided Walk to 14 Places To Visit in Perth
+Self-Guided Walk To 15 Places To Visit In Perth, Australia

 Our free walking tour of Perth includes city highlights, history and landmarks.
 Start your Perth city tour in the heart of the city at Elizabeth Quay.